Should I Tell My Date I Carry a Gun?

 Duration: 8:16

-This video from USCCA addresses the sensitive topic of disclosing concealed carry status to a date.
+This video from USCCA, featuring instructor Miesha, provides expert guidance on whether and how to disclose concealed carry status to a date.
 It emphasizes that while personal, disclosure is crucial for safety and authenticity, recommending it before intimacy or when the firearm might be discovered.
-The advice focuses on calm, confident communication and assessing the date's character to ensure a healthy, accepting relationship.
+The advice focuses on assessing the date's character and communicating calmly and confidently.

 Quick Summary

 USCCA expert Miesha advises disclosing concealed carry to a date before intimacy or when the firearm might be discovered.
-It's not a first-date topic; wait for relationship potential.
-Communicate calmly, framing it as personal protection.
-A negative reaction may signal incompatibility.
+The decision is personal, but safety is paramount.
+Communicate calmly, frame it as personal protection, and be prepared for their reaction, as it can reveal compatibility.

 Chapters